Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Problem Formulation

 Then, the optimal $\w_{g}$ is obtained by setting $\nabla_{\w_g} \mathcal{L}_{\eqref{eq:EqvprobForHi}}\big(\{ \w_g,\lambda_b\}\big)=\0$, which yields

-If the optimal dual variables $\{\mu_k\}_{k \in \setK}$ of the sum-group MSE minimization were known in advance, one could replace the weights $\{\omega_k\}_{k \in \setK}$ in \eqref{eq:bsbf_mse} with $\{ \mu_k\}_{k \in \setK}$ at each alternating optimization iteration, which would lead to the same solution of \eqref{eq:bsbf}.
-However, the values of $\{\mu_k\}_{k \in \setK}$ cannot be known in advance.
-Moreover, tuning the weights to match the dual variables at each alternating optimization iteration would produce the same complexity and backhaul signaling overhead of the original sum-group MSE minimization.\footnote{To reduce the complexity and backhaul signaling overhead, the values of $\{\omega_k\}_{k \in \setK}$ may be updated less frequently, e.g., based on SINR reporting from the UEs.} To simplify the distributed precoding design, we fix the weights to predetermined values and, specifically, we assume $\omega_k=1,~\forall k \in \setK$.
-Hence, in the following, we refer to \eqref{eq:EqvprobForHi} simply as sum MSE minimization.
-Though slightly suboptimal, as demonstrated later, this approach leads to much simpler computation and signaling, and is characterized by faster convergence.
-Note that, especially at high SNR, the UE-specific rates derived from the sum MSE minimization are close to those obtained with the sum-group MSE minimization.
-This is formalized in Proposition~\ref{pro:1}.
-Furthermore, for a fixed set of precoders $\{\w_g\}_{g \in \setG}$, the optimal combiners $\{\v_k\}_{k \in \setK}$ for \eqref{eq:EqvprobForHi} are again obtained as in \eqref{eq:uebf} based on the effective downlink channel estimation described in Section~\ref{sec:SM_est}.
+It is straightforward to notice the resemblance between \eqref{eq:bsbf_mse} and \eqref{eq:bsbf}.
+If the optimal dual variables $\{\mu_k\}_{k \in \setK}$ of the sum-group MSE minimization were known in advance, one could replace the weights $\{\omega_k\}_{k \in \setK}$ in \eqref{eq:bsbf_mse} with the optimal $\{ \mu_k\}_{k \in \setK}$ at each alternating optimization iteration, which would lead to the same solution of \eqref{eq:bsbf}.
+However, the optimal $\{\mu_k\}_{k \in \setK}$ cannot be known in advance.
+Moreover, tuning the weights to match the dual variables at each alternating optimization iteration would generate the same complexity and backhaul signaling overhead of the original sum-group MSE minimization.\footnote{To promote fairness within each multicast group with reduced complexity and backhaul signaling overhead, the values of $\{\omega_k\}_{k \in \setK}$ may be updated less frequently, e.g., based on SINR reporting from the UEs.}